Nortank12/deepcool-digital-linux/README.md

   -m, --mode <MODE>       Change the display mode of your device -s, --secondary <MODE>  Change the secondary display mode of your device (if supported)
-      --pid <ID>          Specify the Product ID if you use mutiple devices -f, --fahrenheit        Change the temperature unit to °F -a, --alarm             Enable the alarm
+      --pid <ID>          Specify the Product ID if you use mutiple devices

+  -u, --update <MILLISEC> Change the update interval of the display [default: 1000] -f, --fahrenheit        Change the temperature unit to °F -a, --alarm             Enable the alarm